petrbouchal/petrbouchal.github.io/content/work/_index.md

 Office of the Government, CZ (2021-ongoing): [developing dataset of public finance data](https://github.com/petrbouchal/esifunguji) for estimating the impact of EU funds on the economy; analysis of public finance data to understand the role of EU funding in public spending.

+Centre for Transport and Energy, CZ (2021-ongoing): [Climate Tagging of EU Funds in the Czech Republic](https://cdeorgcz.github.io/esiftagging)

 I also work on non-technical topics (governance, policy making) with [České priority / Czech Priorities](https://ceskepriority.cz/), a nonprofit working to strengthen evidence-based decision making in the Czech public sector.

 *I am currently unable to take on larger projects.*